 Step 3

-Peel the ginger and cut it into long, thin strips.
-Thinly slice the green onions.
+Peel ginger and cut it into long, thin strips.
+Thinly slice green onion.

 Step 4

-Crack the egg into a small bowl and beat it.
-Mix the starch and water together in a small bowl.
+Crack egg into a small bowl and beat it.
+Mix starch with water in a small bowl.

 Step 5

-Return the dashi to the pot, add the shredded ginger and A (mirin, salt, light soy sauce), and bring it to a boil.
-Once the mixture reaches a boil, gradually add the dissolved starch to the pot, stirring to blend.
-Keep simmering for about ten seconds to eliminate the powdery taste of the starch.
+Return the dashi to the pot, add the shredded ginger and seasonings (mirin, salt, light soy sauce), and bring it to a boil.
+Once boiling, gradually add the dissolved starch, stirring to blend.
+Continue simmering briefly to eliminate the powdery texture of the starch.

 Step 6